-The Christchurch region was also home to the Aramoana incident (mass shooting) occurring in the early 1990’s as the new wave of welfare cuts came in.
-This incident bore some similarities to the official narrative of the Port Arthur massacre, crazed white male loner with lots of guns and had a shooting spree.
+Aramoana incident (mass shooting) occurred in the early 1990’s as the new wave of welfare cuts came in.
+This incident bore some similarities (13 dead) to the official narrative of the Port Arthur massacre, crazed white male loner with lots of guns and had a shooting spree.

 From this article today, which you may have seen on television today if you watch ABC.